 Michelangelo’s Shoes

-After reading my book, Big Trouble in Little Italy, my aunt called me with this question: “Is there really a museum in Florence that has Michelangelo’s shoes on display?”
+After reading my book, Big Trouble in Little Italy, my aunt called me with an urgent question: “Is there really a museum in Florence that has Michelangelo’s shoes on display?”

 Let’s start with Michelangelo’s full name.